 You cannot come to Paris without visiting Montemartre!
 From the views over Paris to the cobbled streets, everywhere you look you’ll find something to charm you.
 No wonder that it was the inspiration and home to many of Europe’s greatest artists.
 In the heart of Montmartre is La Maison Rose, a delightful house which has been a restaurant, a brothel and a cafe, as well as the meeting place of many great minds.

 The Sinking House

 Montmartre’s hilltop view over the entire city is breathtaking, yet the camera can never quite capture it.
 Our advice is, soak it in then dodge the crowds taking selfies in front of the basilica and discover a great optical illusion just a second away from the crowds.
 With your back to the basilica head down the main staircase and sit on the patch of grass to your left.
-The incline in the hill creates an optical illusion giving the impression the houses are sinking which is bound to impress your followers!
+The incline in the hill creates an incredible optical illusion, giving the impression the houses are sinking which is bound to impress your followers!

-Nestled between two buildings and in Paris’ trendy South Pigalle (SoPI) neighbourhood, this surprising hidden colourful gem is unspeakably photogenic and really stands out in contrast to the beiges and greys of the surrounding architecture makes for a fun photo op of the more modern side of Paris.
+Nestled between two buildings and in Paris’ trendy South Pigalle (SoPI) neighbourhood is this surprising hidden colourful gem.
+Standing out in contrast to the beiges and greys of the surrounding architecture makes for a fun photo op of the more modern side of Paris.